raspberrypilearning/stamping-app/en/step_4.md

 Sprites automatically sit on top of Backdrops so the menu will sit on top of the Backdrop that you have created.

-The menu sprite needs no code.
+The menu sprite doesn't need any code.

 --- task ---

-At this stage, you may need to reposition the menu to one side of the Backdrop's design area or make the interface's design area larger or smaller.
+At this stage, you may need to reposition the menu to one side of the stage's design area or make the interface's design area larger or smaller.

 --- /task ---